vhaudiquet/ubuntu-project-docs/docs/staging/AA/maintainers/aa-package-removal.md

 {ref}`a source <aa-remove-only-source>` or
 {ref}`a binary <aa-remove-only-binary>`.

-## How to remove a package completely

-To remove a package entirely from the Archive, use the remove-package client-side tool.

 Source removals shall always have a bug associated.
 Binary package removals do not strictly require a bug report, but they are the way to contact the Archive Administrators therefore likely one exists.